 If left undetected, diabetic peripheral neuropathy can lead to foot ulcers, and other foot complications.
 These include amputations and increased hospital consultations, and may lead to an increased number of diabetes-related deaths.

 For Amazon, this is a competition which hopes to jumpstart efforts in addressing diabetes with the help of Amazon’s Alexa.
 Statistics show that type 2 diabetes is one of the fastest-growing health threats to the country.
 During the last 20 years, the incidence of type 2 diabetes has doubled, and is now one of the top 10 causes of death in the United States.
-The rate of increase is expected to grow even faster, and the number of people with type 2 diabetes may multiply to 3 times the current levels.
+The rate of increase is is likely to grow even faster, and the number of people with type 2 diabetes may multiply to 3 times the current levels.

 Amazon is not the only tech company that has put up a diabetes program.
 Other tech companies like Apple, Google, and Fitbit have their own programs, principally using wearables to detect diabetes or to monitor blood glucose levels.